charanpald/APGL/docs/index.rst

 Another Python Graph Library is a simple, fast and easy to use graph library.
 The main characteristics are as follows:

 * Directed, undirected and multi-graphs using numpy and scipy matrices for fast linear algebra computations.
-The PySparseGraph and SparseGraph classes can scale up to 1,000,000s of vertices and edges on a standard PC.
+The PySparseGraph, CsArray and SparseGraph classes can scale up to 1,000,000s of vertices and edges on a standard PC.
 * Set operations including finding subgraphs, complements, unions, and intersections of graphs.
 * Graph properties such as diameter, geodesic distance, degree distributions, eigenvector betweenness, and eigenvalues.
 * Other algorithms: search, Floyd-Warshall, Dijkstra's algorithm.
 * Configuration Model, Erdos-Renyi, Small-World, Albert-Barabasi and Kronecker graph generation
 * Write to Pajek and simple CSV files
-* Machine learning features - data preprocessing, kernels, PCA, KCCA, ABC, TreeRank.
 * Unit tested using the Python unittest framework

 News
 ----
+* 17/10/13 - Version 0.8 released.
 * 29/12/12 - Version 0.7.3 released.
-This is the final release I will personally make as I no longer have sufficient time to work on this project, and there are very good alternatives.
-If anyone is interested in developing the code (available at https://github.com/charanpald/APGL), please contact me.
-* 17/11/12 - Version 0.7.2 released, see https://github.com/charanpald/APGL for the changelog.
+* 17/11/12 - Version 0.7.2 released.

+See https://github.com/charanpald/APGL for the changelog.

 Downloading
 -----------